vutran1710/PyrateLimiter/README.md

 limiter.try_acquire(identity)
 ```

+As the logic is pretty self-explainatory, note that the superior rate-limit must come after the inferiors, ie
+1000 req/day must be declared after an hourly-rate-limit, and the daily-limit must be larger than hourly-limit.

+- [ ] For microservices or decentralized platform, multiple rate-Limiter may share a single store for storing
+      request-rate history, ie `Redis`.
+This lib provides a ready-use `RedisBucket` to handle such case.

-RequestRate may be required to `reset` on a fixed schedule, eg: every first-day of a month
+- [ ] RequestRate may be required to `reset` on a fixed schedule, eg: every first-day of a month

 ### Spam-protection strategies

-Sometimes, we need a rate-limiter to protect our API from spamming/ddos attack.
+- [x] Sometimes, we need a rate-limiter to protect our API from spamming/ddos attack.
 Some usual strategies for this could be as
 following

 ``` shell